variejs/docs/forms.md

 - [Checking Dirty](#checking-for-dirty-forms)
 - [Reset The Form](#reset-form-data)
 - [Set Original Data](#setting-original-data)
+  // TODO - update links

-Forms allow us to organize our data so we can submit and validate easily.
+Forms allow you to organize your data, so that you can submit and validate to your backend.

 ### Creating Forms